 2. Failed Login Attempts: Some level of failed login attempts is normal because people forget their passwords, accidentally enter the wrong password, etc. But a large spike in the number of failed login attempts from what you normally see is a strong indicator that an account takeover attack using brute force and credential stuffing is underway.

 4. Unauthorized OAuth Connections: OAuth risks are little understood, but very real for K-12 districts.
 OAuth is helpful and used by many SaaS apps to make logging into different applications easy.
-It can also be used to gain control of a user’s Gmail, Docs, and other G Suite apps without the need to login to the account each time and risk detection.
+It can also be used to gain control of a user’s Gmail, Docs, Drives, and other Google Workspace apps without the need to login to the account each time and risk detection.

 Malicious SaaS apps can become connected to a Google account either by tricking the user into installing and authorizing OAuth.
 It can also be done by gaining unauthorized access to an account and then installing the app.
 In either case, the hacker behind the app can then use the OAuth connect to do things like write and send emails and documents as though it is the account owner.